Nyha15/ShiftLeft/README.md

 # ShiftLeft Task Definition

-A production-ready Python application that analyzes messy, real-world robotics Git repositories and extracts robot specifications and task sequences to generate an MVP1-ready task.yaml file.
+A production-ready Python application that analyzes messy, real-world robotics Git repositories and extracts robot specifications and task sequences to generate a task.yaml file.

 ## Features